Wine Tasting Itinerary: Alexander, Dry Creek and Russian River Valleys in 3 Days

 Smaller, B&B-style accommodations also shine in Santa Rosa.
 For example, book a room at the vibrant Gables Wine Country Inn for colorful, Victorian elegance.

 End your night with dinner at John Ash & Co. or one of the many small restaurants that make downtown Santa Rosa a foodie favorite: Stark's Steak & Seafood serves up all manner of surf and turf as well as killer cocktails.
 The Spinster Sisters is downtown's destination for refined comfort food in a setting that's part dining room, part art gallery.
-And the Third Street Aleworks Brewpub and Russian River Brewing Company each dish up crave-worth pub food to complement Sonoma County's other favorite libation: micro-brewed local beer.
+And the Third Street Aleworks Brewpub and Russian River Brewing Company each dish up crave-worthy pub food to complement Sonoma County's other favorite libation: micro-brewed local beer.

 Looking for more on Sonoma County Wine Country?
 Check out WineRoad.com, which offers convenient wine-tasting passes and exciting wine events throughout the year.